Back to Knowledgebase

 Why Flange Fit Matters

-Signs of a bad fit:
+Signs of a poor fit include:

 • Your nipple rubs against the sides of the tunnel